Small changes can change everything.

 Our tiny protein is kind to our planet in big ways.

 *Compared to the protein found in traditional milk.
-Data from ISO-certified, third-party-validated report.
+Data from ISO-conformant, third-party-validated report.

 If we partnered to make dairy products with our protein just 5% of the time, we would save the equivalent of: